Rana-Wahaj/Vector_space_model_using_cosine_similarity/README.md

 # 4. Snapshots:

  see the images uploaded

+# How to Run Code
+•	Install Python and required libraries.
+•	Download the dataset and extract it.
+•	Run the main script VSM.py.
+•	Make sure to change the path of directory in VSM.py to the directory where you extracted dataset.

 # 5. Conclusion:
 The Simple Search Application provides a straightforward and efficient way for users to search through a collection of research papers.
 By implementing basic information retrieval techniques and providing a user-friendly interface, the application enables users to find relevant documents quickly and effectively.